conduktor/conduktor-docs/docs/navigation/console/topics/topic-consume/consume.md

 <img src={TopicKeyFormatOptions} alt="Key format choices" style={{ width: 600, display: 'block', margin: 'auto' }} />

-#### Automatic Deserializer
+#### Automatic deserializer

 This is the default deserializer. **Automatic** infers the correct deserializer in the following order:

 - Schema Registry Deserializers (Avro, Protobuf, Json Schema)
 - JsonDeserializer
 - StringDeserializer
 - ByteDeserializer (fallback)

 Automatic deserializer applies to all the records within a topic, based on the one that matches the first record it encounters.

-#### Custom Deserializer
+#### Custom deserializer

 If you have installed them, your Custom Deserializers will appear here.
-Optionally configure them using the `Properties` text and your messages will show as expected.
+Optionally, configure them using the `Properties` text and your messages will show as expected.

-Check our guide on how to [Install & Configure Custom Deserializers](/platform/guides/custom-deserializers/) in Console.
+Check our guide on how to [Install and configure custom deserializers](/platform/guides/custom-deserializers/) in Console.
 ![Consume with a custom deserializer](assets/topic-custom-deserializer.png)

-#### JSON Deserializer
+#### JSON deserializer

 JSON Deserializer will explicitly fail on records that doesn't match a JSON type.

 ![Consume with JSON deserializer](assets/topic-json-deser-fail.png)

-#### Bytes Deserializer
+#### Bytes deserializer

 Bytes Deserializer helps you visualize your records by printing the non-ASCII characters as hexadecimal escape sequences.
 For instance, the following sequence of bytes: